Real Property on the California Bar Exam

 4. Learn the distinctions between closely related topics.

-One issue we see students have with Real Property questions is that they do not appreciate the distinctions between closely related topics.
-For example, some students can’t really articulate the difference between an assignment and a sublease, or a real covenant and an equitable servitude.
+Students often struggle with the distinctions between closely related Real Property topics.
+For example, it is important to be able to articulate the difference between an assignment and a sublease, and between a real covenant and an equitable servitude.

-Some Real Property distinctions you should be aware of are the following:
+Some Real Property distinctions to be aware of:

 - Joint tenants vs. tenants in common